hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 ## Process

-We sat down with our "client" and looked at how other Czech sports had transformed — new logos, national colors, and lions..? _"No lions for us."_, said the client.
+We sat down with our "client" and looked at how other Czech sports had transformed: new logos, national colors, and lions..? _"No lions for us."_, said the client.

 >((And we said, "Aha?"))